Zylatis/particle_sim/README.md

 <!-- ![Example](example.gif) -->

 ## Algorithm
-Currently the code only uses a basic O(N^2) (without symmetry) algorithm to compute the forces and then the leapfrog algorithm to do time propagation.
+Currently the code only uses a basic O(N^2) algorithm to compute the forces and then the leapfrog algorithm to do time propagation.

 There is one branch playing with encapsulating the particle data in a Particle class, the idea being that down the line we could play with different particle types and properties, but the breaking of cache locality in this situation seemed to have a big performance hit, so the master branch now just works on sets of vectors.